BYFC/BYFC.github.io/buds.md

 Come for a try-out and if you like it we will ask you to register and pay monthly subs.

-The cost is £15 per month and we prefer payment to be made by standing order from September (or whenever starting) to July to the club account.
+The cost is £16 per month and payment is made by direct debit from September (or whenever starting) to July to the club account.
 Details will be provided to you during the training session.